Scroll Down for Amazing St. Patrick's Day Recipes!

 Method

-1. I peel the potatoes, cut them into evenly sized chunks, and drop them into a big pot.
-I cover them with cold water and add a good pinch of salt.
-Starting cold helps them cook evenly, even if I forget why halfway through.
+1. Peel the potatoes, cut them into evenly sized chunks, and place them in a large pot.
+Cover with cold water and add a good pinch of salt.
+Starting with cold water helps the potatoes cook evenly.

-1. I bring the pot to a boil, then turn it down to a gentle simmer.
-They cook for about 15 to 20 minutes, until a knife slides in easily with no resistance.
-If the knife fights back, they’re not ready.
+2. Bring the pot to a boil, then reduce the heat to a gentle simmer.
+Cook for about 15–20 minutes, until a knife slides in easily with no resistance.
+If there is resistance, continue cooking until tender.

-1. I drain the potatoes and put the empty pot back on low heat.
-Then I toss the drained potatoes back in and gently move them around for a minute or two.
-This dries off extra moisture so the mash doesn’t turn watery later.
+3. Drain the potatoes and return the empty pot to low heat.
+Add the drained potatoes back to the pot and gently move them around for 1–2 minutes.
+This helps remove excess moisture so the mash does not become watery.

-1. While the potatoes are still hot, I run them through a potato ricer or food mill back into the pot.
-I don’t use a hand masher or mixer here because that’s how gluey sadness happens.
+4. While the potatoes are still hot, run them through a potato ricer or food mill back into the pot.
+Avoid using a hand masher or mixer, as this can make the potatoes gluey.

-1. I stir in the cold butter cubes while the potatoes are hot, using a wooden spoon.
-I mix until the butter melts and everything starts looking smooth and glossy.
+5. Stir in the cold butter cubes while the potatoes are hot, using a wooden spoon.
+Mix until the butter melts and the potatoes become smooth and glossy.

-1. I season with salt and white pepper, taste, and adjust because past-me has under-seasoned before.
-Right before serving, I stir in the chopped chives or green onions for a little freshness and crunch.
+7. Season with salt and white pepper, taste, and adjust as needed.
+Just before serving, stir in the chopped chives or green onions for freshness and a bit of crunch.

 Notes